Ramani-github/To-do-list-app-Hibernate/README.md

 # TaskBox a To-do list app in Java with MySQL

 A To-Do List app using java.
 User can create account, login, add tasks, change or delete tasks, change password and delete account.
-It connects to app database (MySQL) with JDBC (Java Database Connectivity) through the Java code.
-JDBC is one of the standard APIs for database connectivity, using it we can easily run our query, statement, and also fetch data from the database.
+It connects to app database (MySQL) using hibernate.Hibernate is a Java framework that simplifies the development of Java application to interact with the database.
+It is an open source, lightweight, ORM (Object Relational Mapping) tool.
+Hibernate implements the specifications of JPA (Java Persistence API) for data persistence.
+I have used mavenin this poject.Maven is a powerful project management tool that is based on POM (project object model).
+It is used for projects build, dependency etc.

 ## Required Packages
-* Swing (GUI widget toolkit for Java)
 * JDK
 * MySQL
-* MySQL Connector to the Java (JAR file), the ‘JAR’ file must be in classpath while compiling and running the code of JDBC

 ## IDE Used
-* IntelliJ IDEA
+* Eclipse

 ## How to run

 * In IDE

 ```
-* Add jar file to your project (included in lib directory).
 * In Main.java.
 Change mysql_username and mysql_password to your url, username and password.
 * Run Main.java in your IDE.
 ```